jabranham/personal-website/_drafts/using-pandoc-a-grad-student-guide.md

 The answer, unfortunately, is a little complicated.
 The best way to do this is to use [pandoc](http://pandoc.org/), an absolutely wonderful program that converts between all kinds of markup formats (including between markdown, latex, and docx documents).[^2] Pandoc is very powerful, but a little overwhelming, especially if you aren't used to working with command line applications.

-So I thought I'd put together a guide to how to use pandoc, paying special attention to some of the most common tasks grad students would want to use it for.[^3] Here's a list of topics I'll be covering, and please feel free to let me know if there's something you think is missing (I'll add hyperlinks as the posts go up):
+So I thought I'd put together a guide to how to use pandoc, paying special attention to some of the most common tasks grad students would want to use it for.[^3] Pandoc has a [starter guide](http://pandoc.org/getting-started.html) online, but it includes some info that isn't directly relevant for us (and omits some interesting stuff pandoc can do).
+Here's a list of topics I'll be covering, and please feel free to let me know if there's something you think is missing (I'll add hyperlinks as the posts go up).
+Everything is meant to make it easy to write in markdown (or latex if you prefer) and share with the docx people.

 * Exporting to word (and pdf)
 * Importing from a commented and "tracked changes" Word document (back to markdown/latex)